Ab initio Determination of Phase Stabilities of Dynamically Disordered Solids: rotational C2 disorder in Li2C2: Results and discussion

 Fig.\ \ref{fig:U_path} shows the changes in internal energy $U$ along the deformation paths at 600 and 650 K. We see that the difference in $U$ between the two phases amounts to $\sim$ 82 and 71 meV/f.u.\ at 600 and 650 K, respectively.
 At the phase-transformation temperature this gives, by linear interpolation, a transition enthalpy of $\sim$ 80 meV/f.u.\ It is thus clear that the cubic phase is stabilised by a large entropy contribution originating from the disordered C$_2$ dimers.
 It is interesting to note that $U$ is increasing for $\lambda$ across 0, at 600 K the free energy minima at $\lambda$ = 0 is at least 8 meV/f.u.\ higher in $U$ compared to $\lambda \approx$ -0.09, which implies that there is a quite significant entropic part responsible for producing the free energy minima even in the orthorhombic case.
 Moving towards lower values of $\lambda$ corresponds to elongation of the orthorhombic $b$ axis and contraction of $a$ and $c$, which will act to suppress librational motion of the C$_2$ dimers, i.e., to increase their directional order.
 It thus follows that the position of cell-configuration that corresponds to the orthorhombic free energy minimum is a competition between the energetic and entropic tendencies to suppress and promote C$_2$ librations, respectively.

 Since we at this point have access to both the free and internal energy differences between the ordered and disorder phases we can extract their entropy difference $\Delta S$.
-At 600 K and 650 K, T$\Delta S$ corresponds to $\sim$ 80 and 75 meV/f.u., respectively.
+At 600 K and 650 K, T$\Delta S$ corresponds to $\sim$ 80 and 75 meV/f.u., respectively, i.e $\Delta S$ corresponds to 0.1333 and 0.1153 meV/K/f.u., respectively.

-Thus, perhaps unintuitively, both the energy difference and the entropy difference between the two phases are larger at the lower temperature.
-Therefore, while it is clearly true that the cubic phase is stabilized by its large entropy associated with the dynamically disordered C$_2$ dimers, one should not conceptualize this transition as happening due to a rapid increase of this entropy with temperature.
-Instead, what appears to be a better model is that the transition happens primarily due to an increas of the energy of the orthorhombic phase.
-This can be thought of as a competition, in the orthorhombic phase, between the energetic tendency to keep the C$_2$ dimers strongly directionally-aligned and the entropy gain associated to their librational motion.
-The energetics of the alignment is punished by the increased temperature, but this cannot be compensated by a large enough entropy contribution from just librations to keep the orthorhombic phase stable over the cubic phase, where the dimers are much more disordered, and which hence has a larger associated entropy.
+Thus both the energy and the entropy differences between the two phases are larger at the lower temperature.
+This may look counter-intuitive, and lead to conceptualization that the transition is not happening due to a rapid increase of the entropy with temperature, but instead happens primarily due to an increase of the energy of the orthorhombic phase.
+Let us show this would be an incomplete statement, since the changes of energy and entropy with temperature are not independent.